cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         // abort transaction if current channel is not in state: UPGRADE_INIT or OPEN abortTransactionUnless(false)
     }

-    // either timeout height or timestamp must be non-zero
-    // if the upgrade feature is implemented on the TRY chain, then a relayer may submit a TRY transaction after the timeout.
-    // this will restore the channel on the executing chain and allow counterparty to use the ChannelUpgradeCancelMsg to restore their channel. if timeoutHeight == 0 && timeoutTimestamp == 0 {
-        restoreChannel()
-        return
-    }

     // counterparty-specified timeout must not have exceeded if (currentHeight() > timeoutHeight && timeoutHeight != 0) ||